MuYunyun/doraemon-cli/README.md

 └───────────────────┴────────┘
 ✔ New template has been added successfully!
 ```
-`Scion` use [download-git-repo](https://github.com/flipxfx/download-git-repo) to download git repos.
-After answering 3 questions, you'll add a new template to `Scion`.
+`doreamon-cli` use [download-git-repo](https://github.com/flipxfx/download-git-repo) to download git repos.
+After answering 3 questions, you'll add a new template to `doreamon-cli`.

 ### list | l
 It shows you the templates list.